-It’s better to keep your network details to yourself and avoid getting in contact with unwanted users or hackers that know the drill to open up router IP addresses.
+It’s better to keep your network details to yourself and avoid getting in contact with unwanted users that know the drill to open up router IP addresses.
 Check up on your network and take a few speed tests.

 And remember to close down all browser windows and user interfaces.
 If you see yourself not understanding the details, you can ask for help from your ISP or any Expert source.
 Stay safe and do not surround yourself around the internet for too long.
 And lastly, keep your information hidden from unknown users and scammers.